diyscif/diyscif/scif-thesis.md

 ![View Through a WEGA-i Hidden Camera Finder](images/lensfinder.jpg){height=40%}

-Only through a careful combination of these different tools by trained personnel can a high detection rate of covert listening devices be guaranteed.
+Only through a careful combination of these different tools by trained personnel, a high detection rate of covert listening devices be guaranteed.

 For an initial impression on the equipment costs for these devices see this included price table: